 I’m not sure where I first had a steak over salad greens dish, but what I do remember is that it was a terrific combination that surprised my taste buds.
-So when I saw this recipe from the Texas Beef Council I knew I had to try it!
 What I love about this type of meal is that it gives us our lean protein and tons of terrific veggies and fruits too.
-I’ll admit, I don’t think I’d ever bought tenderloins before so it was a bit of sticker shock on the price but I decided to splurge and got a little under a pound and that was plenty for my family of four (we even had a little leftover).
+I’ll admit, I don’t think I’d ever bought tenderloins before trying this recipe, so it was a bit of sticker shock on the price but I decided to splurge and got a little under a pound and that was plenty for my family of four (we even had a little leftover).
+During the holidays, you can often find beef tenderloin on sale so be sure to check for that!
 The butcher had told me that the tenderloin would be, well, tender unless I just cooked it to a crisp.

-1 medium red or green pear, cored, cut into 16 wedges
+- 1 medium red or green pear cored and cut into 16 wedges

 Season steaks with 1/2 tsp. pepper.
 Heat large nonstick skillet over medium heat until hot.
 Place steaks in skillet; cook 7 to 9 minutes for medium rare to medium doneness, turning occasionally.

-Meanwhile, whisk Honey Mustard Dressing ingredients in small bowl until well blended.
+Meanwhile, in a small bowl, whisk Honey Mustard Dressing ingredients until well blended.
 Set aside.
 Divide greens evenly among 4 plates.
 Top evenly with pear wedges and dried cranberries.